 Section 9.
 Changing data

-This section guides you on how to update data in the table using insert, update, delete, and replace statements.
+This section guides you on updating data in the table using insert, update, delete, and replace statements.

 Section 10.
 Transactions